mobicom24/RF-Diffusion/README.md

     pip3 install numpy scipy tensorboard tqdm
     ```

-For more details about the environment configuration, refer to the `requirement.txt` file in [releases](https://github.com/mobicom2445/RF-Diffusion/releases/tag/dataset_model).
+For more details about the environment configuration, refer to the `requirements.txt` file in [releases](https://github.com/mobicom24/RF-Diffusion/releases/tag/dataset_model).

 Download or `git clone` the `RF-Diffusion` project.
 Download and unzip `dataset.zip` and `model.zip` in [releases](https://github.com/mobicom24/RF-Diffusion/releases/tag/dataset_model) to the project directory.